 The state requires employees working 20 or more hours a week to complete 25 hours of continuing education annually and 15 hours of continuing education annually for staff working less than 20 hrs per week.

-While our staff have varying degrees including degrees in ECE (Early Childhood Education), Social Work, General Education, and teaching, all staff are selected for their unique skills and talents they have to offer.
+While our staff have or have had varying degrees including degrees in ECE (Early Childhood Education), Social Work, General Education, Art, Human Services, and teaching, all staff are selected for their unique skills and talents they have to offer.
 The following are the minimum requirements:

-All staff must complete SIDS (Sudden Infant Death Syndrome) and SBS (Shaken Baby Syndrome) prevention training upon hire.
+All staff must complete SIDS (Sudden Infant Death Syndrome), CAN (Child Abuse and Neglect), and SBS (Shaken Baby Syndrome) prevention training upon hire.

 Within 6 months of hire Assistant teachers must complete the EC1 (Introduction to the ChildCare Profession course), Lead Teachers must also complete EC2 (Skills and Strategies of the ChildCare Professional), and staff working with under 2 years old must also complete Fundamentals of Infant and Toddler Care.